Frequently Asked Questions

-You and your ex-partner can usually avoid going to court hearings if you agree on:
+You and your ex-partner can usually avoid going to court hearings if you can reach agreement on:

 - where the children will live

-- how much time they’ll spend with each parent
+- how much time they will spend with each parent

 You can agree on child maintenance at the same time or separately.